tesssophia/Tess-Niewood-Portfolio/finalproject2.md

 I struggled to put together a mood board for my presentation because I wanted it to have a soft, sensitive feel without being comical or childish.
 I put together a couple virtual collages, but I wasn't happy with any of them.
 In Shorthand's publicly available images I found the picture I used as my header in the storyboard, and it felt like the right "vibe" to me.
 I chose to base my color palette on this image using the eyedropper in Flourish.
 Initially I thought to include similar flower images throughout the website, but when we shared in class my group found these distracting and confusing.
 Ultimately I removed them before my user interviews, and I think the website is effective standing on its own with minimal imagery.

+# Next steps / takeaways
+Overall, I am pleased with how the story is coming along, although I definitely have actionable feedback from my interviewees and class discussions to use to enhance my graphs.
+On a practical level, I need to add a title, sources, flesh out the text of the story board and add my "call to action" information, which will be information about advocacy to encourage coverage expansion.